isoworg/CV-1/README.md

 #### Any other qualifications

-- Achieved AAB at A Levels
+- Achieved AAB at A2 Levels
 - Achieved A at AS Level
 - Achieved three A's, five B's and a C at GCSE
-- Full UK driving license
+- Full UK driving licence

 ## Experience